DS-USAFA/Solution-Manual-CPS/docs/19-Hypothesis-Testing-Solutions.md

 ## 2 premium 3.383 5.05250  7.715  7.95975  9.580 6.8592 2.119976 10       0
 ```

-1. State the null and alternative hypotheses.
+a.
+State the null and alternative hypotheses.

 $H_0$: **Null hypothesis**.
 The distribution of length of commercials in premium and basic channels is the same.
 $H_A$: **Alternative hypothesis**.
 The distribution of length of commercials in premium and basic channels is different.

-2. Compute a test statistic.
+b.
+Compute a test statistic.

 We will use the difference in means so we can use `diffmeans()` from `mosiac`.